top of page

 Structural and functional studies of a membrane-embedded H+-translocating pyrophosphatase

 H+-translocating pyrophosphatases (H+-PPases) are active proton transporters that generate a proton gradient across the endomembrane by means of pyrophosphate (PPi) hydrolysis.
 H+-PPases are found primarily in the vacuolar membrane of plants and the plasma membrane of several protozoa and prokaryotes.
-We determined the crystal structure of a Vigna radiata H+-PPase (VrH+-PPase) in complex with a non-hydrolysable substrate analogue, imidodiphosphate (IDP), at 2.35? resolution.
+We determined the crystal structure of a Vigna radiata H+-PPase (VrH+-PPase) in complex with a non-hydrolysable substrate analogue, imidodiphosphate (IDP), at 2.35 angstrom resolution.
 VrH+-PPase comprises an integral membrane domain formed by 16 transmembrane helices.
 A novel proton translocation pathway is created by six core transmembrane helices.
 We proposed a working model of the mechanism for the coupling between proton pumping and PPi hydrolysis by H+-PPases.

 Reference

-1. Jia-Yin Tsai, Kai-Zhi Tang, Kun-Mou Li, Bo-Lin Hsu, Yun-Wei Chiang, Adrian Goldman, Yuh-Ju Sun* (2019).
-“Roles of the hydrophobic gate and exit channel in Vigna radiata pyrophosphatase ion translocation” Journal of Molecular Biology (2019), 431, 1619–1632
+2. Jia-Yin Tsai, Kai-Zhi Tang, Kun-Mou Li, Bo-Lin Hsu, Yun-Wei Chiang, Adrian Goldman, Yuh-Ju Sun* (2019).
+“Roles of the hydrophobic gate and exit channel in Vigna radiata pyrophosphatase ion translocation”.
+Journal of Molecular Biology, 431(8), 1619-1632.

 ParB tetramer.jpg